IABTechLab/uid2docs/api/v2/encryption-decryption.md

 All UID2 [endpoints](./endpoints/README.md) require a client `secret` for [encrypting](#encrypting-requests) API requests and [decrypting](#decrypting-responses) responses.
 Only [POST /token/refresh](./endpoints/post-token-refresh.md) requests do not require encryption.

-Here's what you need to know about ecrypting UID2 API requests:
+Here's what you need to know about encrypting UID2 API requests and decrypting respective responses:

-- They use the GCM(AES/GCM/NoPadding) encryption algorithm using 96-bit IV and 128-bit AuthTag.
+- The GCM(AES/GCM/NoPadding) encryption algorithm using 96-bit IV and 128-bit AuthTag is utilized.
 - IV and encrypted payload is included in the `encrypted_body` field as base64-encoded string.
 - A `nonce` field is included in the 1st-level dict of both requests and responses as a random value to protect against replay attack.

+## Workflow

+The high-level request-response workflow for the UID2 APIs includes the following steps:

+1. Prepare the request body with input parameters in the JSON format.
+2. Run a script to create an encrypted payload from the JSON body.
+3. Send the encrypted request.
+4. Run another script to decrypt the returned response to to plain JSON.

+Individual [endpoints](./endpoints/README.md) detail the respective format requirements and parameters and provide call examples.
+The following sections explain the scripts using examples in Python.

+## Encrypting Requests

+TBD intro

 ### Binary Encrypted Envelope